factory-x-contributions/factoryx-edc/docs/developer/participant-identification.md

 Business Applications integrating with factoryx-edc may have use-case specific identifiers for participants.
 This may be a Catena-X BPN, a VAT-id or any other identifier.
 Any such id has to be mapped to a web-did before using the EDC Management API, as documented in the [usage docs](../usage/management-api-walkthrough/04_catalog.md#fetching-a-providers-catalog).
-In the future, factoryx-edc may accept Business integrate against services executing this mapping for particular IDs.
+In the future, factoryx-edc may integrate against services executing a mapping for particular types of Business ID.